jddavis-ai/Implementing-AI-Spell-Checker/README.md

 ## Video Tutorial

 To assist you further, we've prepared a video tutorial demonstrating these steps.
-You can watch the tutorial [here](video_link).
+You can watch the tutorial...coming soon...

-Feel free to contact the [repository owner](https://github.com/dalgu90) for any questions or issues.
+Feel free to contact the [repository owner](https://github.com/jddavis-ai) for any questions or issues.

 Enjoy using the CIM-Base model for cim-misspelling!